 Answer: A shop that has been closed down by the authorities due to corona is now selling online.
 Or: a restaurant that has been closed down now delivers to its customers at home.
 What both cases have in common is that the businesses are kmaking turnover, but not through the use of the business premises that they have rented.
 Are the shop and the restaurant still allowed to reduce their rental payments partially or in full, based on § 1104 General Civil Code (“epidemic”)?
 Yes, because the rented premises have become only partially usable or not usable at all for the agreed purpose.

-Attorney Dr. Norbert Rinderer
+Attorney Norbert Rinderer

-Attorney Mag.
-Melanie Tischlinger.
-LL.M.
+Attorney Melanie Tischlinger

 Question: Companies and the Epidemics Act: for which time periods can compensation be claimed?

-Answer: At the start of the corona crisis, undertakings felt that they were well protected financially against losses.
+Answer: At the start of the corona crisis, businesses felt that they were well protected financially against losses.
 Indeed, the Epidemics Act of 1950 provides that companies that are totally or partially closed down by the authorities due to an epidemic can claim full compensation from the state for their loss of earnings.
-In order to contain the enormous expenses the state would face as a result of the corona crisis, the new so-called “COVID-19 Measures Act” and the “Closure Ordinance” issued by the Minister of Health eliminated this legal protection for many industries overnight.
+In order to contain the enormous expenses the state would face as a result of the corona crisis, the new so-called “COVID-19 Measures Act” and the “Closure Ordinance” issued by the Minister of Health eliminated this legal protection for many business sectores overnight.
 But not completely.
 Companies that had already been closed down under the Epidemics Act prior to 16 March 2020 or were subject to movement restrictions (in the quarantined areas) can continue to claim compensation for their losses.

-Attorney Dr. Herwig Frei
+Attorney Herwig Frei